manuelso/joshualande.github.io/README.md

-This is the personal website of Josh
+This is the personal website of Manuel P.

-sted by [GitHub Pages](http://pages.github.com).
+Hosted by [GitHub Pages](http://pages.github.com).
+I am using theme of Joshua.
 You can find it at [joshualande.com](http://joshualande.com).